7 Reasons Why You Should Visit France

 Just Go Exploring uses affiliate links.
 If you purchase something through them, I may receive a commission, at no extra cost to you.
 It's what allows me to produce free content for you. 😊 Learn more.

-It’s true, Paris has more than its fair share of architectural splendour.
-But some of my favourite French landmarks are actually found outside of the capital.
+But some of the most impressive landmarks are actually found outside the capital.

 2. World-Class Cuisine and Wine